FAMILY-sponsored categories (potential monthly movement):

 - F2B: Three to six weeks

 - Worldwide: Current

 - China: Rapid forward movement.
-Such movement is likely to result in increased demand which may require "corrective" action possibly as early as February.
+Such movement is likely to result in a dramatic increase in demand which could require "corrective" action within the next six months.

 - Mexico: Will remain at the worldwide date